nglar/ngTouch/readme.md

 #### ng-touchmove

-Whenever a a touch device is touched and moving.
+Whenever a touch device is touched and moving.

 Here is a usage example: